Google Propaganda, SEO and Why Marketers Need to Wake Up

 The problem with Penguin overall is that Matt's comment above is false.
-In Penguin, Google isn't taking action on “low-quality or spammy sites”.
-Google is taking action against sites being LINKED TO by “low-quality or spammy sites”.
+In Penguin, Google isn't taking action on “low-quality or spammy sites.”
+Google is taking action against sites being LINKED TO by “low-quality or spammy sites.”

-There are definite instances where a webmaster did not actively obtain these links (and thus, did not “sign up” for the risk in having them, even if they did indeed benefit from the reward).
+There are definite instances where a webmaster did not actively obtain these links (and thus, did not “sign up” for the risk of having them, even if they did indeed benefit from the reward).